plast-lab/doop/documentation.md

 * define the option in the `ANALYSIS_OPTIONS` list (and the CLI and the WebUI will automatically adjust to its usage).
 For String options, it is currently necessary to define the argName of the option.
-* implement the validation/checks required for the new option (if any) in the `doop.AnalysisFactory`,
+* implement the validation/checks required for the new option (if any) in the `doop.core.AnalysisFactory`,
-* update the implementation of `doop.Analysis` to take into account the new option during the execution of the analysis phases.
+* update the implementation of `doop.core.Analysis` to take into account the new option during the execution of the analysis phases.

 *Thoughts/Experiments/TODOs*

 * Support the provision of an additional properties file from the CLI?

-#### doop.Helper
+#### doop.core.Helper

-#### doop.ImportGenerator
+#### doop.core.ImportGenerator

 #### Analysis inputs - the doop.resolve package

 #### Other classes
-doop.OS, doop.JRE, doop.PreprocessorFlag Enums and doop.preprocess Classes
+doop.core.OS, doop.core.JRE, doop.core.PreprocessorFlag Enums and doop.preprocess Classes

 ### The classes of the JDoop CLI {#design.cli}